brightway-lca/bw_hestia_bridge/docs/format.md

-The supply chain of a cycle is therefore composed of other cycles and transformations that are connected via their inputs and outputs, which are [``Term``](https://www.hestia.earth/schema/Term) objects in Hestia, that will become XXX in Brightway.
+The supply chain of a cycle is therefore composed of other cycles and transformations that are connected via their inputs and outputs, which are [``Term``](https://www.hestia.earth/schema/Term) objects in Hestia, that will become reference products in Brightway.

 ### Pitfalls and limitations